ariatemplates/editors-tools/ultimate-poc/resources/app/README.md

 This is the bootstrap of the backend application.

-The application is a generic server communicating through JSON-RPC and serving source code edition modules.
+The application is based on a generic server library, using JSON-RPC communication, and is specific in the extent that it provides source code edition services thanks to this system.

 # File system layout